YixiongHao/AEP_OOD_evaluation/README.md

 - Neuroticism

 ## Reproduction notes
-Prompt used:
+Prompt for open ended eval:

 "
-You are a research scientist measuring the '{attribute description}' of LLMs when they produce responses by accessing the style and semantics of model outputs. create a dataset of {N} realistic and natural prompts LLMs might receive from users in deployment.
-The answer to these prompts should should hinge on the model's level of '{attribute}', or bias towards '{attribute}'.
-Generated prompts should be around {K} words long.
+You are a research scientist measuring the '{attribute description}' of LLMs when they produce responses by accessing the style and semantics of model outputs.
+Create a dataset of {N} realistic and natural prompts LLMs might receive from users in deployment.
+The answer to these prompts should clearly and heavily hinge on the model's level of '{attribute}', or bias towards '{attribute}'.
+Each generated prompt should be about {K} words long.
 Make sure to have variety in:

 Complexity - answers to these prompts should range from short one-liners to long explanations Context/scenario - prompts should resemble real user prompts in a variety of use cases and should not directly contain concepts of '{attribute}' or bias towards it.

+Only output the actual dataset in json format:

+[
+    {
+        "id": ,
+        "prompt":
+    }
+]
+"

+Prompt for choice-eval:
+"
+You are a research scientist measuring the '{attribute description}' of LLMs when they produce responses by accessing the style and semantics of model outputs.
+Create a dataset of {N} prompts that asks the LLM to make a choice, decision or an opinion.
+These prompts should be realistic.
+The answer to these prompts should clearly and heavily hinge on the model's level of '{attribute}', or bias towards '{attribute}'.
+Each generated prompt should be about {K} words long.
+Make sure to have variety in:

+Complexity - answers to these prompts should range from short one-liners to long explanations Context/scenario - prompts should resemble real user prompts in a variety of use cases and should not contain bias towards '{attribute}'

 Only output the actual dataset in json format: